MagicCrypto/Whitepapers/README.md

 # Whitepapers
-This repo, consisting of latex and pdf, will be public to let others know the whitepapers of all the Magic tokens.
+This repo will let the public read the whitepapers of all the Magic tokens.